A Quick Pricing Calculation

 This approach is called the End-Goal Pricing Approach because in my mind, the calculations are linear and simple.
 Starting with the End Goal first, what you would like to earn.

 *This is not the only method I use when devising a pricing strategy; it is one of a toolbox of methods.
 And this will certainly suit some businesses (but maybe not all).

 1. START WITH THE END GOAL IN MIND

 Start with how much you want to earn at the end of the day, week or month.
 Why?
 Because time is your most valuable commodity.
 Calculate how many hours you can physically work to earn that amount of money.
 By this I mean, client appointments or the components that you charge by, not support tasks like replying to customer emails, taking phone calls, writing up notes or planning for the month ahead.

-For example, if you coach clients how long is the appointment and how many appointments can you fit in a week?
-This is your base hours.
+For example, if you coach clients, how long is the appointment and how many appointments can you fit in a week?
+This is your base number of work hours.
 Say you want to earn $1000 per week and you can fit in 10 clients per week.